Tihar (festival): Celebration

 Nepal's various communities celebrate Tihar in different ways.
 The festival is popularly known as Swanti among the Newars and as Deepawali among Madhesis.
-Nepalis also make patterns on the floors of living rooms or courtyards using materials such as colored rice, dry flour, colored sand or flower petals, called Rangoli, as a sacred welcoming for the gods and goddesses, particularly Lakshmi.
+Nepalis also make patterns on the floors of living rooms or courtyards using materials such as coloured rice, dry flour, coloured sand or flower petals, called Rangoli, as a sacred welcoming for the gods and goddesses, particularly Lakshmi.
+For five days, people decorate their homes, and light diyo, candles, electric string lights around the house in the evenings.
+As Lakshmi puja falls on the new moon night, which is the darkest night of the lunar month, people light those diyo, candles. etc to remove the darkness and bring the light to home to welcome the goddess Lakshmi (Goddess of wealth).

 Firecrackers are often set off during the festival, although the Nepal government has placed a ban on the use of firecrackers in recent years citing increasing cases of injury.

-Children also go from house to house, singing songs and asking for gifts in the form of money and foodstuff.
+Children also go from house to house to play Deusi/Bhailo (singing songs and asking for gifts in the form of money and foodstuff.)

 Gambling in the form of cards, kauda (a game of cowrie shells), or langur burja are popular pastimes during the festival.

 Tihar is the second biggest Nepali festival after Dashain, and is usually allocated a three-day-long national holiday.
 The festival is considered novel in that it shows reverence to not just the gods, but also to animals such as crows, cows, and dogs that have long-lived alongside humans.

 Kaag Tihar (Day 1)

 The first day of Tihar is called Kaag (crow) Tihar.
 Crows and ravens, believed to be the messengers of the death god Yama, are worshipped with offerings of grains, seeds, and sweets placed on the roofs or out on the streets.
 The cawing of crows and ravens is associated with sadness and grief in Hinduism as these birds are believed to carry messages from Yama.
 By feeding the crows, devotees hope to appease them and ward off death and grief for the coming year.

 Alongside Kaag Tihar, Dhanteras (also known as Dhan Trayodashi and Dhanwantari Jayanti) is also observed on this day.
 Dhanvantari, the Hindu god of medicine is revered on this day.
-There is a also tradition of people buying jewelries, utensils and home appliances on this day.
+There is also a tradition of people buying jewelries, utensils and home appliances on this day.
 It is considered auspicious to buy gold or silver on this day.